stevengogogo/ReportTex/README.md

 |<img width="859" alt="Screen Shot 2021-03-12 at 6 50 57 PM" src="https://user-images.githubusercontent.com/29009898/110930292-e3190200-8363-11eb-9f15-2c4f47b68371.png">|<img width="860" alt="Screen Shot 2021-03-12 at 6 51 45 PM" src="https://user-images.githubusercontent.com/29009898/110930386-017efd80-8364-11eb-902d-e82908c36310.png">|
 |---|---|

 Besides, this CI provides early bug detection and helps you to fix `tex` file during composition.
-To my knowlege, this is the easist piepline to work on Latex with Manderin article.
+To my knowlege, this is the easist pipeline to work on Latex with Manderin article.
 Enjoy😄.

 ## How to build `main.tex`?